JanWilczek/wolf-sound-blog/_posts/synthesis/2021-10-15-wavetable-synthesis-rust.md

 ## Importing a Dependency

-Including a dependency in your Rust project is simple: just add crate name and its version in the *Cargo.toml* file under "[dependencies]".
+Including a dependency in your Rust project is simple: just add the crate name and its version in the *Cargo.toml* file under "[dependencies]".
 In our case it will look as follows:

 ```yaml
 # Cargo.toml